 I enjoy MacGyver-style repairs.
 I once recovered a USB drive with two clothespins.
 Putting an SSD in the oven definitely ranks up there with my clothespin trick.
 But here’s why it can work.

 Baking SSDs causes the solder to reflow.
 If the problem is due to a bad solder joint, either from a factory defect or from overheating, reflowing solder via the SSD oven trick can help.
+And it’s much easier than traditional ways of fixing bad solder joints, especially on modern surface-mounted components.

 This trick does present some risks, so I can’t take any responsibility for the results.
 I’ll tell you how to do it.
 But I can’t guarantee it will work every time.
 I can’t even guarantee it will work a majority of the time.
 But if my power cycle trick doesn’t work and the other option is sending the drive to Ontrack, you might want to give this a try.